» JUMP TO: Our top picks

 Low commission real estate brokers help you keep more money in your pocket and get many of the same services a traditional agent offers.
 But they aren’t the only option.
 You might also consider:

-• Selling for sale by owner (FSBO): You take care of everything from setting the sale price and marketing to juggling showings and negotiating offers.
-We don’t recommend this option unless you have the time and experience to properly market and sell your home on your own.
+- Selling for sale by owner (FSBO): You take care of everything from setting the sale price and marketing to juggling showings and negotiating offers.
+We don’t recommend this option unless you have the time and experience to market and sell your home properly.

 The best way to find a low commission realtor is to use an agent matching service like Clever Real Estate, which matches you with multiple agents in your area and lets you decide who’s the best fit.